 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

-Exception: Patriot International covers up to the policy maximum for an acute onset of a pre-existing condition for non-US citizens under the age of 70, and for US citizens under the age of 65 with a primary health plan.
-If a U.S. citizen does not have a primary health plan, the plan will provide coverage for the acute onset of a pre-existing condition up to $20,000.
+Exception: Patriot International covers up to the policy maximum (or the lesser of $500,000) for an acute onset of a pre-existing condition for non-US citizens under the age of 70.
+Acute onset covered up to the policy maximum for US citizens under the age of 65 with a primary health plan; ages 65-69 are limited to $2,500.
+If a U.S. citizen under 65 does not have a primary health plan, the plan will provide coverage for the acute onset of a pre-existing condition up to $20,000.

 Prescription drugs are covered like any other eligible medical expenses.

-Dental is covered only up to $100 for acute pain to sound and natural teeth.
+Dental is covered only up to $300 for acute pain to sound and natural teeth and up to the policy maximum for treatment needed due to an accident.

 Patriot International provides coverage anywhere outside the United States including travel time as well.
 It also covers loss of checked luggage.